triton-inference-server/server/docs/user_guide/trace.md

 As a general recommendation, make sure that `bsp_max_queue_size` is large enough to hold all collected spans, and `bsp_schedule_delay` does not cause frequent exports, which will affect Triton Server's latency.
+Also, users should keep in mind that at minimum Triton collects 3 levels of spans:

+* Top level.
+The top-level span collects timestamps for when request was received by Triton, and when the response was sent.
+* Mid level
+* Low level

-Also, users should keep in mind that minimal number of produced spans on Trton Server side is 3:
+minimal number of produced spans on Trton Server side is 3:
 The `InferRequest` span, which collects timestamps for when request was received by Triton, and when the response was sent; the request span, which is named after the model the request was sent to and records when request was started and